Yes, finding a good website traffic tracker for your website is harder. Some traffic tracking tools are unreliable and while others are unstable.

 LiveTrafficFeed.com is another web tool to track and display live visitors, visitor activity, and top pages on your site.

 LifeTrafficFeed is very similar to Feedjit.
 Since the Feedjit website traffic tracker is not available anymore, LifeTrafficFeed might be an excellent supplementary widget.

 LiveTrafficFeed is basically a live traffic feed widget for websites.
 After installing the code, a box of traffic feeds will be shown on your website.

 - Customizable options: You can literally design your LiveTrafficFeed widget from background colors and text colors to match your brand from scratch.

 - Different widget types — LiveTrafficFeed provides different widget types, such as the IP widget that shows the IP address, browser, country, and the OS of the visitor, Website hits counter, Flags counter, etc.

 Also, the Live visitor maps widget is another tool offered by LiveTrafficFeed.
 Click here to visit LiveTrafficFeed to create your website traffic tracker.

 4 Quick Tips to Increase Traffic of Your Site

-Now you have found out the best traffic trackers for your website, and the next step would be to increase your overall real-time traffic so that you will get at least one online visitor at any given time, which will increase your brand awareness and authority.
+Now you have found the best traffic trackers for your website, the next step would be to increase your overall real-time traffic so that you will get at least one online visitor at any given time, which will increase your brand awareness and authority.